tomaszbartoszewski/tomaszbartoszewski.github.io/_posts/2020-04-08-pgtap-flyway-with-docker.md

 ## What I will cover here

 In this post I will show you how to run pgTAP using Docker.
-In my case I wanted to run it after schema is applied with Flyway.
+In my case I wanted to run it after Flyway applies a schema.
 While I will show you how to run a test, I won't go here into details how pgTAP works.
-You can use my example to get something running locally, but if you are just getting started, it may be easier to run it without Docker first.
-On the other hand my example may be a good playground.
+You can use my example to get something running locally, but if you are just getting started, you may prefer to run it without Docker first.
+On the other hand my example is a good playground.

 ## Credits